Ways To Support Vicky

 _________

-Some of you have also asked if you could donate a few pounds/dollars to help support me financially.
-That is extremely kind.
-I’m still not currently well enough to manage to work, as my pain levels and connective tissue disorders really limit what I can manage each day and make planning anything complicated, as I never know when I’ll be in severe pain which is frustrating.
-But I hope to find a way to get strong enough so I can restart my career again as soon as I am able.
+I’m still not currently well enough to manage to work, as my pain levels and connective tissue disorders really limit what I can manage each day and are so unpredictable that planning anything is almost impossible.
+I can save up energy and have one good day, only to have three days where I am mostly stuck in bed as my joints have disclocated or my muscles are too weak to stand for more than a few minutes.
+I hope to find a way to get consistently strong enough so I can restart my career again as soon as I am able.

 _________